MohamedGalal-2/Data-Structures/README.md

 Contributions to this repository are always welcome.
 If you have any improvements or new implementations, feel free to submit a pull request.
 Please make sure to follow the contribution guidelines before submitting your changes.

 ### License
-This repository is to train myself on implementing some of the Data Structures using C. Feel free to use and modify the code as per your requirements.
+This repository is licensed under the MIT License.
+Please see the LICENSE file for more information.